Real Talk for Men’s Mental Health Month: Speak Up, Reach Out

 But just like physical health, mental health needs regular check-ins too.
 Stress, depression, and anxiety do not make you much less of a man.
 They make you human.
 At Sorogi, we understand the unique challenges that men face especially in communities where mental health conversations are still seen as taboo.
 That is why we offer programs that center around real, honest support.
 Whether it is individual therapy, group sessions, or wellness support, our goal is simple: to journey with you.

 So, this month, I want to challenge every man reading this to do something daring: check in with yourself, talk to someone you trust, reach out for help, take care of your body, and do not forget your mind, too.
+If you're looking to get started on things to do for mental health month, look no further than your usual workout routine because physical health helps mental health.
+If your anxiety's up, the endorphins released by your brain during a good workout can do wonders for our mental health, whether you're a man or a woman.

 Let’s stop suffering in silence.
 Let’s start healing out loud.